apache/druid/docs/ingestion/compaction.md

 To control the number of result segments per time chunk, you can set [maxRowsPerSegment](../configuration/index.md#compaction-dynamic-configuration) or [numShards](../ingestion/native-batch.md#tuningconfig).

-> You can run multiple compaction tasks at the same time.
-For example, you can run 12 compaction tasks per month instead of running a single task for the entire year.
+> You can run multiple compaction tasks in parallel.
+For example, if you want to compact the data for a year, you are not limited to running a single task for the entire year.
+You can run 12 compaction tasks with month-long intervals.

 A compaction task internally generates an `index` task spec for performing compaction work with some fixed parameters.
-For example, its `inputSource` is always the [DruidInputSource](native-batch.md#druid-input-source), and `dimensionsSpec` and `metricsSpec`include all dimensions and metrics of the input segments by default.
+For example, its `inputSource` is always the [DruidInputSource](../native-batch.md#druid-input-source), and `dimensionsSpec` and `metricsSpec` include all dimensions and metrics of the input segments by default.

-Compaction tasks exit without doing anything and issue a failure status code:
+Compaction tasks would exit without doing anything and issue a failure status code:
 - if the interval you specify has no data segments loaded<br>
 OR
 - if the interval you specify is empty.

-The output segment can have different metadata from the input segments unless all input segments have the same metadata.
+Note that the metadata between input segments and the resulting compacted segments may differ if the metadata among the input segments differs as well.
+If all input segments have the same metadata, however, the resulting output segment will have the same metadata as all input segments.

 ### Example compaction task